Team-2502/Team-2502.github.io/_build/Drive Trains/holonomicDrive.markdown

 #### Cons:
 * No pushing force
     * The wheels do not have traction so they slide in every direction
+    * You will be less likely to get picked at worlds
 * Challenging to program and drive
     * Does not necessarily drive straight
     * The controls are different then tank drive driving